PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

 mcdsts.plot_timeseries(none oxygen --frame conc)
 ```

-Please study the docstring to grasp the full power if this function.
+Please study the docstring to grasp the full power of this function.

 ```python
 help(mcdsts.plot_timeseries)